-The onion calzone from Bari is a traditional specialty from Bari: a type of closed pizza, rich in flavor thanks to sautéed onions, olives, cherry tomatoes, pecorino, and extra virgin olive oil.
-The recipe calls for a dough made with type 0 flour and finely ground semolina and a soft and flavorful filling.
+Bari-style onion calzone is a traditional specialty from Bari: a sort of closed pizza, rich in flavor thanks to stewed onions, olives, cherry tomatoes, Pecorino, and extra-virgin olive oil.
+The recipe calls for a dough made with type 0 flour and re-milled semolina and a soft, flavorful filling.

 Mix the two flours in a bowl.